MicrosoftDocs/cpp-docs/docs/mfc/property-sheets-and-property-pages-mfc.md

 ms.date: "11/04/2016"
 ms.reviewer: ""
 ms.suite: ""
-ms.technology:
+ms.technology: ["cpp-windows"]
-  - "cpp-windows"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-dev_langs:
+dev_langs: ["C++"]
-  - "C++"
-helpviewer_keywords:
-  - "MFC dialog boxes, tabs"
-  - "property pages, property sheets"
-  - "CPropertyPage class, property sheets and pages"
-  - "CPropertySheet class, property sheets and pages"
-  - "property sheets, propert pages" ms.assetid: de8fea12-6c35-4cef-8625-b8073a379446
-caps.latest.revision: 9
+helpviewer_keywords: ["MFC dialog boxes [MFC], tabs", "property pages [MFC], property sheets", "CPropertyPage class [MFC], property sheets and pages", "CPropertySheet class [MFC], property sheets and pages", "property sheets, propert pages"] ms.assetid: de8fea12-6c35-4cef-8625-b8073a379446 caps.latest.revision: 9
 author: "mikeblome"
 ms.author: "mblome"
 manager: "ghogen"
-translation.priority.ht:
-  - "cs-cz"
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "pl-pl"
-  - "pt-br"
-  - "ru-ru"
-  - "tr-tr"
-  - "zh-cn"
-  - "zh-tw"
+translation.priority.ht: ["cs-cz", "de-de", "es-es", "fr-fr", "it-it", "ja-jp", "ko-kr", "pl-pl", "pt-br", "ru-ru", "tr-tr", "zh-cn", "zh-tw"]
 ---
 # Property Sheets and Property Pages (MFC)
 An MFC [dialog box](../mfc/dialog-boxes.md) can take on a "tab dialog" look by incorporating property sheets and property pages.
 Called a "property sheet" in MFC, this kind of dialog box, similar to many dialog boxes in Microsoft Word, Excel, and Visual C++, appears to contain a stack of tabbed sheets, much like a stack of file folders seen from front to back, or a group of cascaded windows.
 Controls on the front tab are visible; only the labeled tab is visible on the rear tabs.
 Property sheets are particularly useful for managing large numbers of properties or settings that fall fairly neatly into several groups.
 Typically, one property sheet can simplify a user interface by replacing several separate dialog boxes.